 My favorite mistake

 I was six years old the first time I saw my mother cry.
-To this day, with painful clarity, I can recall how she let herself go, breaking down in piercing sobs and uncontrollable shaking with complete abandon.
-It was as if a dam burst after a relentless flood of pent-up emotion and instantly swept away her composure.
-I was used to seeing kids my own age surrender to crying fits, but seeing it happen to an adult, my own mother, utterly terrified me.
+To this day, with painful clarity, I can recall how with complete abandon she let herself go, breaking down in piercing sobs and uncontrollable shaking.
+It was as if a dam burst after a relentless flood of pent-up emotion, instantly sweeping away her composure.
+I often saw kids my own age surrender to crying fits, but seeing it happen to an adult, my own mother, utterly terrified me.
 At the time, I thought my brothers and I, completely enveloped in our world of play and mischief, had been responsible for overwhelming the dam by tuning out her repeated requests for us to stop fighting with each other and to put away our toys, and guilt flooded my entire being.
 We stopped making noise.
 We just stood there in shock, unable to comprehend the scene before us.
 Later on, I came to realize we weren’t completely responsible; we merely provided the last bit of pressure that finally compromised the dam, and in the next few weeks, I learned a great deal about love and empathy.

-At the time, our maternal grandmother was sick.
-After weeks of hospitalization, her condition continued to baffle the doctors.
+At the time, our maternal grandmother was hospitalized with a condition that baffled her doctors.
 For no apparent reason, her mind began slipping away; she didn’t recognize relatives, she couldn’t remember basic facts, she suddenly found Sesame Street entertaining, and, perhaps most disturbing of all, she was prone to sudden violent outbursts of profanity.
 Our mother had been visiting Grandma in the hospital every day, but we were scared to go.
-We figured that, since we’d get better soon after we got sick, the same would happen with Grandma – sure, what was going on with Grandma was weird, but it was an adult problem that would somehow be fixed.
-But Mom knew better.
-She understood that if Grandma survived, both of them would never be the same, and this painful truth coupled with our mischief and failure to acknowledge her pleas overwhelmed her to the point of tears.
+Since we’d get better soon after we got sick, we figured the same would happen with Grandma – sure, what was going on with her was weird, but it was an adult problem that would somehow be fixed.
+Yet Mom knew better.
+She understood that even if Grandma survived, both of them would never be the same, a painful and overwhelming truth.

-After what seemed an eternity to us, Mom’s sobbing subsided, and she prepared herself to speak.
+After an eternity to us, Mom’s sobbing subsided as she prepared herself to speak.
 Completely stunned, we were ready to listen.
 I don’t remember her exact words, but I remember her message.
-Helplessly watching her mother succumb to a mysterious degenerative illness had devastated her.
-Her inability to explain Grandma’s condition to us frustrated her just as much as our inability to comprehend the gravity of the situation.
-Our misbehavior and blatant disregard for her authority seemed a mockery of her own grief.
+Helplessly watching her mother succumb to a mysterious degenerative illness had devastated her enough, but her inability to explain Grandma’s condition to us frustrated her just as much as our inability to comprehend the gravity of the situation, so our misbehavior and blatant disregard for her authority seemed a mockery of her own grief and overwhelmed her to the point of tears.